Italian cyber-security firm suspects foreign government was behind mass attack

 He did not speculate on who it might have been.

-The company has advised clients to halt their use of its programmes until they can upgrade the compromised software, but warned that all computer systems might now be vulnerable.
+The company has advised clients to halt their use of its programs until they can upgrade the compromised software, but warned that all computer systems might now be vulnerable.

 “Hacking Team’s investigation has determined that sufficient code was released to permit anyone to deploy the software against any target of their choice,” the company said in a statement on its Internet site.